pudly/schmopera-hugo/content/articles/who-cares-what-mozart-loved.md

 ---
-title: Who cares what Mozart loved?
+title: "Who cares what Mozart loved?"
 ---

 I hear a lot of weird stuff at work.
 My job gives me the chance to sit in many a coaching or voice lesson and listen to how others impart wisdom and skills upon hardworking singers.
 Today, I heard the phrase, "Mozart loved portamento!" backed up with supposed evidence in Mozart's letters to his father.